kads1024/kads1024/README.md

 ### 🎨 More Work

-A fourth deep dive — a **[procedural explosion raymarcher](https://github.com/kads1024/mini-raymarcher)** reconstructed line by line from ssloy's tinykaboom — is written up in full: <a href="https://kads1024.github.io/devlog/rendering-an-explosion-with-one-function">Rendering an Explosion with One Function</a>.
+A fourth deep dive (a **[procedural explosion raymarcher](https://github.com/kads1024/mini-raymarcher)** reconstructed line by line from ssloy's tinykaboom) is written up in full: <a href="https://kads1024.github.io/devlog/rendering-an-explosion-with-one-function">Rendering an Explosion with One Function</a>.

-Playable builds, jam entries, and prototypes live on itch.io — several are downloadable and take under a minute to try.
+Playable builds, jam entries, and prototypes live on itch.io = several are downloadable and take under a minute to try.

 <a href="https://kennysans37.itch.io">
   <img src="https://img.shields.io/badge/Browse%20playable%20builds-FA5C5C?style=for-the-badge&logo=itchdotio&logoColor=white" alt="itch.io" />